LudicMindStudio/RoadAheadTeamVault/DolphinBay/Dolphin Bay Npc Profiles.md

 	Distant from the other kids.
 Seen staring off into the ocean.
 Quiet [[Grandma and Grandson|Story]] about comforting a boy who lost his parents To put on another page:
-	- Oliver. prefers being alone. spends a lot a of time sitting on bench staring off into the ocean.
+	- Oliver. prefers being alone. spends a lot a of time sitting on a bench staring off into the ocean.
 Will change spot but will be doing the same.
 Open to talking but will keep his answers short.
 	-Description for art team:
 	- longish dark hair and dark eyes
 	- cap